kubernetes-client/java/docs/kubectl-equivalence-in-java.md

 #### Kubectl create

-Currently the `Kubectl#create` helper only accepts a desired instance of resource object, you need to do the deserialization from the source or manually craft an instance of the resource.
+Currently the `Kubectl#create` helper only accepts a desired instance of resource object, you need to do the deserialization of a resource object or manually craft an instance of the resource.

 ```java
 // kubectl create -f <file>